pressly/goose/README.md

-    up                   Migrate the DB to the most recent version available up-by-one            Migrate the DB up by 1 up-to VERSION        Migrate the DB to a specific VERSION up-all.
-Migrate all migrations that have not been run down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration
+    up                   Migrate the DB to the most recent version available up-by-one            Migrate the DB up by 1 up-to VERSION        Migrate the DB to a specific VERSION up-all               Migrate all migrations that have not been run down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration